goodeggs/bites/README.md

 What to blog about?
 -------------------
+Posts can range from in-depth technical articles to brief posts relating a personal experience about software.
+Our goal is to share what we're doing here in Good Eggs in all aspects of Engineering.
+They can be short, long, or anywhere in between.
+Here are a few ideas:

+* design patters and techniques we're using
+* tools, services, and libraries we're using
 * open source software we authored

-* tools, services, and libraries we're using
-* design patters and techniques we're using
+* process (daily standups, retrospectives, etc)
+* relate a personal experience (fixing a bug that helped a customer, implementing a feature that saved ops time, etc.)

 * a developer event we held
-* processes (daily standups, retrospectives, etc)
 * cool tech you saw/heard/tried/read about/etc.

 **Got an Idea?**
 [Open an issue](https://github.com/goodeggs/bites/issues/new) with the label `blog post idea` and summarize some of the keypoints that will make the post interesting.
 You or someone else on the team can write it later.